Poke Salad Facts and Folklore

 If you’ve never eaten poke salad, always taste cautiously to make sure there is no allergy.
 Probably less than 1% of the world would be allergic to pokeweed and it would only be important if you were in that group.

-I had never eaten poke salad until yesterday.
+I had never eaten poke salad before this article .
 I cooked it following directions listed above.
 I cautiously tasted and waited a few minutes to make sure there was no reaction.
 I had no adverse reaction so I ate and enjoyed the poke salad.
 I’m just sorry that I waited so long to try it but I guess I’m not adventurous in the food department.

 Remember Pokeweed is an herb and many conventional medicines are made from different herb combinations.